badgeir/llmio/README.md

     return "Created task"
 ```

-### Supported parameter types
+### Supported parameter types 📋

-Types supported by pydantic are supported.
-For documentation on supported types, see [pydantic's documentation](https://docs.pydantic.dev/latest/concepts/types).
+llmio supports the types that are supported by Pydantic.
+For more details, refer to [Pydantic's documentation](https://docs.pydantic.dev/latest/concepts/types).

-### Hooks
+### Hooks 🔗

-Add hooks to receive callbacks with prompts and outputs.
-Note that llmio does not care what name you give to the hooks, as long as they are decorated with the correct decorator.
+You can add hooks to receive callbacks with prompts and outputs.
+The names of the hooks are flexible as long as they are decorated appropriately.

 ``` python
 @agent.on_message